Nina Armagno

-Nina Marion Armagno (born March 20, 1966) is a United States Space Force lieutenant general who has served as the director of staff of the United States Space Force since 2020.
+Nina Marion Armagno (born March 20, 1966) is a retired United States Space Force lieutenant general who served as the first director of staff of the United States Space Force from 2020 to 2023.
 She is the service's first female general officer and the only officer to have commanded both the 30th Space Wing and the 45th Space Wing.
 Before transferring to the Space Force, she was a major general in the United States Air Force, where she served for over 32 years.

+After retiring from active duty, Armagno joined Rocket Lab's board of directors.

 Early life and education

 Armagno was born in 1966 to Anthony and Naida Armagno.
 A native of Dundee, Illinois, she graduated from Dundee-Crown High School in 1984 where she was the class valedictorian and class president.
 She grew up in suburban Chicago.